MicrosoftDocs/power-automate-docs/articles/process-mining-tutorial.md

 Notice that cases that have the **Refund With Standard Voucher** step also have the possibility of invoices being rejected as the **Reject Invoice** step suggests.
 This **Reject Invoice** step contributes only 2.8 hours on average to the process.

-Based on some simple insights we derived from this short analysis, let's summarize our findings, derive a conclusion, and offer some recommendations for this process.
+Based on insights we derived from this analysis, let's summarize our findings, derive a conclusion, and offer some recommendations for this process.

 ### Insights summary